Blog

 When German is Required

-German-taught programs require one of the following certifications:
+German-taught programs accept one of the following certifications:

 TestDaF (Test Deutsch als Fremdsprache)